 Michelle holds a B.A. in Psychology from UC Santa Barbara and a Master’s degree in Communicative Disorders from San Francisco State University.
 While earning her Master's degree, Michelle participated in the Project CLLASS (Collaborating for Language and Literacy through Augmentative Systems) Grant in which she received specialized training in the diagnosis and treatment of individuals with complex communication needs.
 As part of this program, she also attended the Building Bridges Camp and Training Institute where she collaborated with other professionals in the field to develop and implement AAC systems for children ages 5-17 years.
 After graduating, Michelle completed both her student internship and clinical fellowship at The Avalon Academy, and is now a full-time speech-language pathologist providing speech, language, and AAC services to Avalon students.
 In addition to working with children, she has experience working with adults with complex communication needs in both clinical and community settings.
 Prior to her time at Avalon, Michelle worked for 4 years at Behavioral Intervention for Autism (BIA) with a variety of children with autism spectrum disorders as an interventionist and case manager.
 Michelle joined Avalon in 2015.

-amy lee, speech language pathologist,CF
+amy lee, speech language pathologist

-Amy is a licensed Clinical Fellow, Speech Language Pathologist who earned her Master’s degree from San Jose State University.
+Amy is a licensed Speech-Language Pathologist who earned her Master’s degree from San Jose State University.
 She graduated from the University of California, Davis with a bachelor’s of science degree, magna cum laude, in Human Development.
 Amy worked as a research assistant at the UC Davis MIND Institute for over a year, gaining experience in assessing school-aged individuals diagnosed with ADHD and/or Autism Spectrum disorder.
 Throughout her graduate career, Amy successfully completed comprehensive assessments and provided speech therapy for individuals with complex communication needs within clinical, educational, hospital and community settings.
 She has experience treating individuals with Cerebral Palsy, Aphasia, Traumatic Brain Injury, and Mild Cognitive Impairment.
-During her graduate career, Amy was a recipient of the Project AACES (Augmentative and Alternative Communication in Educational Settings) Grant, during which she received extensive training in research-based AAC assessments and interventions.
+Amy was also a recipient of the Project AACES (Augmentative and Alternative Communication in Educational Settings) Grant, during which she received extensive training in research-based AAC assessments and interventions.
 After completing a graduate internship at The Avalon Academy, Amy is thrilled to continue working together with staff members to provide the highest quality services to all students that enter our doors.
 Amy joined Avalon in 2017.